San Jose State University, B.A. Art/Design Studies, 2017

 Emily works as a design researcher and strategist at Bukwild, a digital design agency in Sacramento.
 Currently, she is studying the intersection of design and adventure as a way to empower women.
 Her design work at large focuses on community engagement which combines design techniques and social justice in order to ignite local change.

 B.A.
 Design, University of California at Davis, 2008

 Lauren operates at the intersection of design + technology, bringing together creativity and technical excellence.
 A true geek, Lauren has designed, built, and deployed web-based products for over 20 years.
 She is excited to return to Davis to learn about sensor-based technologies and interactions.

-Christine worked as a freelance Designer/Seamstress in the Northern California Bay Area.
-She has worked with such companies as Cari Borja Clothesmaker and Community Homework , as well as with private clients for Cosplay design and construction orders.
-Her work has been featured by Marvel Comics, and seen on such sites as Vanity Fair, LA Weekly, and the Daily Mail UK.
+Christine works as a freelance Designer/Seamstress in the Northern California Bay Area.
+She has worked with such companies as Cari Borja Clothesmaker, Community Homework, Ink+Ivy, as well as with private clients for cosplay design and construction orders.
+Her work has been featured by Marvel Comics, and seen on such sites as Vanity Fair, LA Weekly, the Daily Mail UK, and YouTube.
 She is interested in sustainability, and how to reduce and reuse waste from the fashion and textile industries.

 B.S.
 Cinema and Photography, Ithaca College, Ithaca, NY, 1998

-Rachel spent 9 years in San Francisco working in various positions most recently as Head of Product Design for Coffee Meets Bagel, Designer for Houzz, and Senior Animator and Designer for Apple.
-Before San Francisco, Max lived in New York City and worked was an award winning filmmaker, broadcast designer, and title designer.
-She has returned to school to explore immersive interactive design, sensor technology, and to somewhat reluctantly do a lot of reading and writing.
+Rachel Max spent nine years in San Francisco working in various positions most recently as Head of Product Design for Coffee Meets Bagel, Designer for Houzz, and Senior Animator and Designer for Apple.
+Before San Francisco, Max lived in New York City and worked was an award-winning filmmaker, broadcast designer, and title designer.
+Max’s research focuses on immersive interactive design, sensor technology, physical computing, industrial design, and the implications of cognitive psychology on technology and product design.

 BFA, Graphic Design, Academy of Art University, 2005